Back to News

 It wasn’t until the 19th Century that the Cornish pasty that we all know and love first became recognisable to us.
 After the third mining boom in the 18th century, the Cornish mining industry was flourishing.
 Some of the areas, such as Gwennap and St Day, were among the richest in the world and, at its height, the tin mining industry in Cornwall owned around 600 steam engines.

-It was the thick, pastry casing that made it so easy for people to carry with them, as well as the shape, which was the right size for hands to hold.
-Alongside this, wives could customise the outer pasty shell by engraving family members initials into the crust with a toothpick to ensure that they were eating the right one.
+Cornish Pasties were built to perfectly suit the miners.
+A thicker pastry casing in a curved shape made it easy for people to carry with them.
+Alongside this, wives could customise the outer pastie shell by engraving family members’ initials into the crust with a toothpick to ensure that they were eating the right one.

 Pasties for sale